TheToolbox/omarchy-hibernate/README.md

 - Creates a swapfile within the subvolume, sized to match the system's total RAM.
 - Adds a corresponding low-priority swap entry to `/etc/fstab`.
 - Ensures the `resume` hook is present in the `mkinitcpio` configuration.
+- **Calculates the swap file's physical offset and configures kernel resume parameters**.
+- **Updates `/etc/default/limine` with `resume` and `resume_offset` parameters**.
-- Refreshes the initramfs using `limine-update`.
+- Refreshes the initramfs and bootloader configuration using `limine-update`.

 ## ⚠️ **Important: Btrfs-Only Support**

 **This script is designed exclusively for Btrfs filesystems and will NOT work with other filesystems (ext4, XFS, etc.).** It is intended specifically for Omarchy installations (as of August 29, 2025), which use Btrfs by default.
-The script uses Btrfs-native swapfile creation (`btrfs filesystem mkswapfile`) and does not require or support the `resume_offset` parameter needed by traditional filesystems.
+The script uses Btrfs-native swapfile creation (`btrfs filesystem mkswapfile`) and automatically calculates the required `resume_offset` parameter for proper hibernation support.

 If you are not using Btrfs, this script will fail during the filesystem check and you will need a different hibernation setup approach.